e271828e/Flight.jl/docs/notes/design/framework_design.md

 the same boundary waits one step — accepted at the same granularity Tier 1 accepts physical re-crossings, and flagged by a diagnostic when it occurs.

+**Guard baselines and firing semantics (v0.21).** "Newly-fired" made precise: an event fires at a boundary iff its condition (§2.1: predicate true, or `g ≥ 0`) is observed holding in some iteration round, its **baseline** — the previous boundary's quiescent sample — was not-holding, and it has not yet fired this boundary.
+The baseline lives in **loop state, per event**, updated at each boundary's quiescence from the final post-iteration samples.
+It is detection bookkeeping, not model memory — correctly *not* in `z`: not captured, not traced, reconstructed deterministically.
+A condition that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes the baseline as nothing-holds**, so an authored condition already in holding territory fires at `t₀` — §16.5's settled behavior, now derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, §16.5) re-baselines from
+scratch: conditions true in the newly applied state fire again at the new `t₀`.

 **Ticks stay outside the iteration, after quiescence.** The two possible couplings resolve asymmetrically: